slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ![Screenshot from 2025-05-10 12-10-56](https://github.com/user-attachments/assets/680aa6cb-4f37-452f-be52-8ab65cba5749)

 Connectios: D+ to D+, D- to D-, GND to GND.
 5V on the camera side and common GND go to 5V power source.
 Capacitors optional.

+**Note:**
+- This simple wiring works at USB 2.0 speeds, for actual USB 3.1 wiring refer to [this article](https://www.pshinecable.com/article/usb-c-cable-wiring-diagram.html).
-**Note:** the camera can easily overheat if mounted in a tight space.
+- The camera can easily overheat if mounted in a tight space.

 ## Luxonis Software Installation